It’s high time we clear the air once and for all on non-competes from a legal standpoint.

 Keep in mind that misclassification can lead to, among other things, hefty fees and penalties owed by your company, including having to pay workers’ compensation premiums, overtime pay, contributions to unemployment insurance, and more.

-To help you decide whether you are properly classifying your new distributed talent, take our quick Contractor Assessment.
+To help you decide whether you’re properly classifying your new distributed talent, try our free Contractor vs. Full-time Employee Analyzer.

 Even if the independent contractor is properly classified, the non-compete agreement could be unenforceable.